babyman/tw2md/README.md

 3. Press “import”.
 This imports all of your Tiddlers into the `twserver` dircetory so we can convert them later.
 4. In Terminal, press `Control + C` to exit the server.

-### Running the converter
+### Running tw2md.jar

 1. Check that `tw2md.jar` is installed correctly (requires Java 11) `java -jar tw2md.jar -h`
 2. Convert the TiddlyWiki server files to Markdown:
-  -   `java -jar tw2md.jar twserver ~/Documents/Obsidian/tiddlyWiki`
+  -   `java -jar tw2md.jar ./twserver ~/Documents/Obsidian/tiddlyWiki`
   -   In the above command a new `~/Documents/Obsidian/tiddlyWiki` directory will be created with converted markdown files.
-You can choice any director you wish.
+You can choose any director you wish.

 **TIP:** Output to an empty directory and check the generated documents, repeat till you're happy with the output then copy the files into your actual Obsidian Vault.

+## Comandline Option Notes

 ### Rendering Tags